bevyengine/rfcs/rfcs/45-stageless.md

         .configure_set(C.in_set(B).in_set(A))
     ```

-4. You called `.in_set` with a label that belongs to a system, rather than a system set.
-5. (Optional) You have a dependency between two things that aren't siblings in a common set.
+4. (Optional) You have a dependency between two things that aren't siblings in a common set.
 That edge will not appear in either set's dependency graph, only in the flattened graph of an overarching set.
 This can lead to unwanted implicit ordering between systems in different sets.
-6. (Optional) You referenced an "unknown" label. e.g. `.after(label)` references a label that doesn't belong to any known system or system set.
+5. (Optional) You referenced an "unknown" set. e.g. `.after(set)` references a set that doesn't belong to any known system set.
-7. (Optional) You have at least one pair of ambiguously-ordered systems with conflicting data access.
+6. (Optional) You have at least one pair of ambiguously-ordered systems with conflicting data access.

-(5), (6), and (7) don't inherently make a graph unsolvable, so they can be configured as ignore, warn, or error.
+(4), (5), and (6) don't inherently make a graph unsolvable, so they can be configured as ignore, warn, or error.
 By default, they are all configured as warn.
-(7) has additional configuration options.
+(6) has additional configuration options.
 See [bevyengine/bevy#4299](https://github.com/bevyengine/bevy/pull/4299) for more details.

 ### `IntoRunCondition`